As Parents you will understand the importance of regular and punctual attendance and your co-operation in this respect will be much appreciated.

 Other Authorised Circumstances: Attendance at a family wedding, funeral or other official occasion (such as a graduation) is considered exceptional.
 This will include travel to and from the event if abroad.
 Service families taking holidays in term time are also considered exceptional.

-Late Arrival: Registration begins at 8:50am.
-Pupils arriving after 9am will be marked as present but having arrived late.
-The register will close at 9:20am.
-Pupils arriving after the close of register will be recorded as absent.
-This will not be authorised and will count as an absence for that school session.
+Late Arrival: Registration begins at 8:45am.
+Pupils arriving after 8:55am will be marked as present but having arrived late.
 If late arriving to school, pupils must immediately report to the school office to ensure that we can be responsible for their health and safety whilst they are in school.
-Parents must complete the late book as a record of the child's presence in school.
-A late absence after the registers have closed will only be authorised if a satisfactory explanation can be provided, for example, attendance at a medical appointment.
-The absence will be recorded as unauthorised if the pupil has arrived late after the registers close without justifiable cause, for example, if they woke up late.
+Late arrival after the registers have closed will only be authorised if a satisfactory explanation can be provided, for example, attendance at a medical appointment.
 Persistent lateness will be monitored and strategies suggested to overcome the problem.

 Unauthorised absence: Absence will not be authorised unless parents have provided a satisfactory explanation that has been accepted as such by the school.